ItaiHammer/global-clock/README.md

 Clock.getDate(); // '1/8/2021'
 ```

--   `Clock.getDateTime(<parameters: type, location>)` - Returns the date and the time in the AM/PM format
+-   `Clock.getDateTime(<parameters: type, length, location>)` - Returns the date and the time in the AM/PM format

 EX: